Roundup · 2026 snapshot

 NovelAI: closer to a co-writer than a game

 NovelAI is worth naming because a lot of AI Dungeon refugees try it, but it is a different kind of tool.
 It is writing-forward.
-You are steering prose more than playing a game, and its Lorebook lets you record world facts by hand so the model can pull them back in.
-That gives you real control over consistency, but the control is manual, and it is yours to maintain.
+You are steering prose more than playing a game, and its Lorebook lets you control Memory, Author's Note, Lorebook entries, and context settings.
+That gives writers direct influence over what the model sees.

 Friends & Fables: 5e with a narrator and a party